 Rooms at Seba Camp

-Seba Camp guests are housed in private canvas bungalows – each with a comfy bed, desk, seating, coffee/tea service and balcony overlooking field or watering hole.
+Seba Camp guests stay in private canvas bungalows.
+Each is outfitted with a comfy bed, desk, seating, coffee/tea service and balcony overlooking field or watering hole.

 Service at Seba Camp

-At 3:30, join everyone for High Tea (great appetizers) before heading back in the Land Rover at 4pm to take advantage of the honey-colored light and stunning sunsets.
+At 3:30, join everyone for High Tea with great appetizers.
+Then head back in the Land Rover at 4pm to take advantage of the honey-colored light and stunning sunsets.

 You’ll return to camp after dark, just in time to find tables, aglow with votive candles and lanterns, set for an enchanting gourmet dinner.

 The Okavango Delta in Botswana is known for its multitude and variety of animals.
 Though guides won’t guarantee anything, it’s likely that within several days you’ll see the biggies.

-Though “experts” declare May-October, the cooler dry season, to be optimal for a photo safari, we visited in late December, the middle of summer’s hot “rainy season,” which was thrilling as many animals had given birth the month before and the Delta swarmed with babies!
+“Experts” declare May-October, the cooler dry season, as optimal for a photo safari.
+But we visited in late December, the middle of summer’s hot “rainy season.”
+This proved thrilling.
+Many animal momma’s had given birth the month before and the Delta swarmed with babies!

 Just the Facts

 Though Wilderness Safaris is one of the best companies in the region, there are other camps and activities to choose from, depending on your time and budget.
-Love For Africa, based in Victoria Falls and helmed by former Wilderness Safari Camp Guide and Manager, Blessing Munyenyiwa, who also has experience in the USA as guide for Disney Animal Kingdom and Director of Kid’s Programming on Disney Cruises.
+Love For Africa, based in Victoria Falls, is helmed by former Wilderness Safari Camp Guide and Manager, Blessing Munyenyiwa.
+Blessing served as a guide at Disney Animal Kingdom.
+Plus, he was Director of Children’s Programming on Disney Cruises.